-React PDF Annotations — A Complete Overview
+React PDF annotations — A complete overview

-Illustration: React PDF Annotations — A Complete Overview
+React PDF annotations — A complete overview

-In this post, we’ll cover different types of PDF annotations and their potential use cases, and we’ll also show you how to implement PDF annotations in your applications using PSPDFKit’s React PDF annotation library with the React API.
+In this post, we’ll cover different types of PDF annotations and their potential use cases, and we’ll also show you how to implement PDF annotations in your applications using Nutrient’s React PDF annotation library with the React API.

 PDF annotations are objects — like text, graphics, highlights, text boxes, etc. — that you can add to a PDF document without changing the content.
 They’re useful for reviewing documents, collaborating with others, and implementing interactive features such as forms.